govekk/image-processing/episodes/03-skimage-images.md

 gray as you might expect).
 If there are defined minimum and maximum vales, you can specify them via `vmin` and `vmax` to get the desired output.

 If you forget about this, it can lead to unexpected results.
-Try removing the `vmax` parameter from the sudoku challenge solution and see what happens.

 ::::::::::::::::::::::::::::::::::::::::::::::::::